cbdevnet/midimonster/README.md

 specification, with the rightmost expression being incremented (or decremented) first for evaluation.

-Both sides of a multi-channel assignment need to have the same number of channels.
+Both sides of a multi-channel assignment need to have the same number of channels, or one side must have exactly one channel.

 Example multi-channel mapping: